GuanHuiLim/csd3120-A1/ipa-b-feedback.md

 desktop-based locomotion interaction exists but very buggy (or you only had additional, e.g. HMD, interaction but did not implement desktop-based)

 ## Other feedback
+Based on some feedback on grading, this submission is reassessed to solve a bug making the player too far away to interact with the objects in VR.

+After reloading the page a few times, the controller could bearly reach the objects when almost hitting the physical floor.

-Most of the required interactions are not working;
+Most of the required interactions are still not working correctly:
+No 'attach' interaction;
+No 'pinch' interaction;
+'rotate' and 'locomotion' interactions only work in VR mode.